Meal Prep 101

 I find this way of meal prepping more realistic than a full meal prep day.
 And when things are realistic, we actually do them (right?).
 Because less makes room for better (read: time to do everything else in your life). ✌🏼

 Meal planner + grocery list.
 Download below.

 How we eat influences our daily happiness, relationships, energy, mood, and health.
 And healthy food is actually pretty simple.
 It just takes a little thought.
 Meal planning and prep encourages you to do the "hard" work up front, so you can be your best self during the work week.
 Meal prepping allows you to:

 Hello, veggies.
 Meal prepping guarantees you eat healthy, nutrient dense meals on the reg.
 (Because your prep-ahead self is smarter than your weeknight-after-work self).

 Break out of your recipe rut.

 Because "eggs for dinner again?" gets old.
 Meal planning and prep forces you to be thoughtful and intentional about your meals so you don't default to making the same old, same old in the moment.
 Need recipe ideas?
-We got you.
+I got you.